AgincourtSkunkworks/FRCDocs/docs/programming/control-algorithms/pid.md

 *[setpoint]: The desired value that the system should reach.
 *[setpoints]: The desired value that the system should reach.
 *[set point]: The desired value that the system should reach.
+*[steady-state error]: The error that remains after the system has reached a steady (constant) state *[gain]: A constant multiplier used to scale the output of a control algorithm